 'Oh my lord, perhaps it will be better if you return to your chambre and rest.
-The castle can play devious tricks on one', he replied.
+The castle can play devious tricks on one'.

 I was in an unsettling state of disbelief, 'No, no, this is nothing more than a devious nightmare.
 I shall awake in the morning, and this will be gone and forgotten'.